IntersectMBO/plutus/doc/TRIAGE.md

 - `status: triaged` -- means that the issue has been triaged and deemed reasonable but not requiring immediate attention.
 The reason why the issue doesn't require immediate attention must be reflected in another label, of which we only have:
   - `Low priority` -- self-explanatory, but do write a comment making it clear why the issue is considered low-priority.
 It is fine to use this label with issues not labeled as `status: triaged`.
   - `Internal` -- an employee of IOG or one of its subsidiaries has opened the issue and is working or going to work on it.
 We don't need to provide a lot of feedback to ourselves via GitHub issues, so internal issues aren't regulated as much.
+  - `Objective` -- there's a certain class of issues that can neither be closed nor fully resolved.
+For example, someone reports that evaluation is slow and we need to work on speeding it up.
+Neither does it make sense to close such an issue (especially when it has concrete suggestions), nor can we speed up evaluation a bit and resolve the issue on this basis.
+What we can do here is tell the reporter that we recognize the problem and have a dedicated objective to work on improving the situation.
+However before using such a label, make sure that the objective does actually exist and there's a plan in place on improving the situation (not necessarily resolving it fully).
+Use this label sparingly and only for issues that are indeed open-ended objectives and not specific requests (even if such a request falls under a certain objective).
 - `bug` -- means that we recognize that the reported behavior is wrong and we have an intention to fix it.
 Issues labeled this way tend to be high-priority, however if the bug is in a not too important test for example, then there is nothing high-priority about it and the issue can wait, i.e. in principle it is fine to mix `bug` with `Low priority` for example.

 ### Useful queries